Trustee: Shelley Laskin

 Ms. Beale, Ms. Dupre, Mr. Healy, Ms. Chee, Mr. Nagy

 Drop Off/Pick Up on Ferndale Ave and Heath St.

 Deer Park has received calls from residents in the area informing the school that vehicles have been blocking driveways and in several cases, parking on private property.
 This is a reminder to be mindful of private property.
-It’s important that everyone adheres to the signage posted.
+It is important that everyone adheres to the signage posted.

-Councillor Matlow is working with the City to change the parking bylaws on Heath St..
-Fifteen minute parking will soon allowed on Heath St. during drop off and pick up times.
+Councillor Matlow is working with residents and the City to change the parking bylaws on Heath St. Fifteen minute parking will be allowed on Heath St. in the near future (during drop off and pick up times).
 This will help alleviate some of the parking challenges in the area.

 E-cigarettes are handheld electronic devices that simulate the feeling of tobacco smoking.
 Using e-cigarettes is sometimes called vaping.
 It has come to our attention that older students in the Deer Park area have used e-cigarettes.
 These students may be in elementary or high school.
 Parents, please remind your children of the health risks associated with e-cigarettes and smoking.
 We will take the necessary steps to address the behaviour should it come to our attention.
 We will continue to monitor the situation.
 Your support is appreciated.

 Deer Park School Council (DPSC) is asking families for a one time donation.
 Our Goal is to raise $25 000.
 Donations can be made by visiting the DPSC website using the link below.
 Many families can also donate to the Annual Ask through various employee giving programs that are run by organizations, often in conjunction with the United Way.
 Numerous companies allow employees to select a charity of their choice (e.g., Deer Park Jr and Sr PS via TDSB).

 Over the past two years, parent/guardian donations helped purchase the following items: